bigfix/developer.bigfix.com/site/reference/types/integer.md

 # bes filter &lt;integer&gt; : bes filter

 Returns the filter with the specified ID.
-It is the same as "bes filter whose (id of it is &lt;integer&lt;)".
+It is the same as "bes filter whose (id of it is &lt;integer&gt;)".

 # bit &lt;integer&gt; : bit set